-The train ran by the fields between McComb and Quincy.
+The train ran by the fields between Macomb and Quincy.

-The train came into Quincy and they unloaded all passengers except me.
+The train arrived in Quincy and all passengers detrained except me.

-The train left Quincy for West Quincy and the layover track after the crew wyes the train.
+The train departed for West Quincy and the layover track after the crew wyed the train.

 North 12th Street.